Japan elects new PM, may be ruling party's last chance

-TOKYO Japan's parliament voted in a new prime minister on Tuesday, perhaps the last, best chance for the ruling Democratic Party to begin pulling the country out of decades of stagnation.
+TOKYO Japan's parliament on Tuesday voted in a new prime minister who represents perhaps the last, best chance for the ruling Democratic Party to begin pulling the country out of decades of stagnation.

-Yoshihiko Noda, a 54-year-old former finance minister who wants to curb Japan's huge public debt, becomes the country's sixth prime minister in five years.
+Yoshihiko Noda, a 54-year-old former finance minister who wants to curb Japan's huge public debt, is the country's sixth prime minister in five years.

 While tackling myriad ills dogging the world's third-biggest economy, he must unify warring factions in his own party and win over the opposition, which can block bills in parliament.